tonethar/IGME-430-Fall-2024/exercises/5-read-update-delete-json-server.md

   - You can use XHR or fetch() and set the request method to `POST`
   - You can use Postman!
     - POST http://localhost:3000/quotes
-    - Under the request body tab, add this JSON:
+    - Under the request body tab, and with the "raw" radio button selected, add this JSON:

 ```json
 {